 Magnus Gidlöf, a former marketing manager for real estate agency Skandia Mäklarna, says: “An increasing number of people want a rural house they can live in year round.
 Around Stockholm and Gothenburg in particular, young people are looking to get a piece of that red house back-to-basics dream, but with good communications.”

 And nowadays Swedes are far from alone in wanting a summer house in Sweden.
 The number of foreigners who own summer houses in Sweden has doubled since 2000, with Danes, Germans and Norwegians leading the way.

-Bob Hincks is a food and travel journalist based in Stockholm
+BOB HINCKS is a Stockholm-based food and travel journalist.